-This quantifies how well EUMETSAT has performed operationally with respect to its service targets, taking into account all planned routine operational activities such as instrument calibration and spacecraft manoeuvres, i.e. the intrinsic limitations of the satellite system.
+This quantifies how well EUMETSAT has performed operationally with respect to its service targets, taking into account all planned outages due to special operations such as instrument calibration, decontamination and spacecraft manoeuvres, i.e. the intrinsic limitations of the satellite system.